 For everyday studio yarns that are readily available, I recommend Maurice Brassard.
 Brassard yarns are available in a variety of textures and colors, and are sold in 8 ounce tubes.
 The color card is reasonably priced.
 My preferred online resource for Maurice Brassard yarns is The Woolery.

 Maurice Brassard 8/2 Unmercerized Cotton - This is a high quality cotton yarn that is available in dozens of colors.
 It works beautifully in warps.
 It is sold on an 8 ounce tube, which is a good size for a personal studio.

 Maurice Brassard 8/2 Cottolin - Another beautiful yarn from Maurice Brassard.
 This cottolin is 60% cotton / 40% linen.
 It is stronger than the 8/2 unmercerized cotton, and the linen gives the yarn a slightly rough, less processed appearance.

 Maurice Brassard Cotton Boucle - This is a beautiful cotton boucle.
 It is available in dozens of colors.
 I suggest using it in multiple thread weaving to add texture and create subtle color changes.

-Habu yarns are beautiful and well worth the price.
-A quick tip: Habu offers hundreds of yarns, many of which are not available through your local yarn shop.
-For the best selection, shop Habu directly through their online shop.
+Habu Textiles sells outstanding yarns and fibers, mostly sourced from Japan and Southeast Asia.
+Their yarns are beautiful and well worth the price.
+Habu offers hundreds of yarns, many of which are not available through your local yarn shop.
+For the best selection, consider shopping directly through their online store.